bwheel181/FlexionCodeReview/README.md

 The compiler will load any environment variables in the .env files and use those to configure the server

 ### Known issues
-- The browser interface was completed as an added feature and isn't optimized for inputs.
+- The browser interface was completed quickly as an added feature and isn't optimized for inputs.
 For example it won't handle floats.
 The command line interface will handle floats however.